behnamfani/KNN-diagnosis-tool/README.md

 *Scatter plots of the communities of different KNN graphs.*

 <img src="/Results/Table.png" width="400" height="200">
+The findings of the lab demonstrated that the mean of cos-similarity is more effective than features derived from number neighbors or common categories at differentiating between different vector embeddings
-The embeddings typically yield a varying number of communities.
+Also the embeddings typically yield a varying number of communities.
 This insight helps us in our future work and scoring methods because it provides a more thorough understanding of model training.
+T